"One ought, every day at least, to hear a little song, read a good poem, see a fine picture

 At 7:30 a.m. the nurse came again to do a pelvic exam during a contraction; I was no more relaxed this time than before -- though I tried to be.
 This time, however, there was good news.
 The cervix was almost completely dilated.
 We heard her go into the hall and call loudly to someone, "She's seven!"
 She came right back and asked me if I had felt like pushing the last few times, and I answered "Maybe."
 She shifted me to a leaning up position against the back of the bed and showed me how to grab my knees with my hands while pressing my chin into my chest.
 Ger and I made some jokes with her about not having reached this lesson in our child birth classes yet.
 As soon as I was in the correct position, she said, "Let's see if we an get rid of that cervix?"
 So with one push, I sent from 7cm to complete effacement.
 She seemed ecstatic, though I couldn't detect any change.
 I did realize that stage one had passed quickly -- only 90 minutes, nothing like the 14, 18, or 24 hour labors we'd heard so much about.

 The beginning of the second stage seemed as mysterious as the beginning of the first had been.
 I seemed to be missing all of the recognizable signposts.
-I must confess that I did not find a "relief" to push, nor was it the "good, hard, satisfying" work that the books had described.
+I must confess that I did not find it a "relief" to push, nor was it the "good, hard, satisfying" work that the books had described.
 It was hard, yes -- but also confusing.
 It did not seem like work (more like a disconcerting pain) nor did it seem satisfying since I was never able to gain a sense of accomplishing anything.
 Nor did I ever experience what I would call an urge to push or a bearing down sensation (maybe I would have if I had been able to remain more upright?).
 As it was, the contractions felt the same as before, except that now instead of hanging limply from the shoulders and leaning against Ger, I was propped at an angle and grasping my legs each time and pressing my chin into my chest.
 I did this last part so effectively that for the next few days I thought the glands behind my ears were swollen; finally it was determined that what I felt were sore muscles in my next and chest (Peter told us that Katy had actually had a "necklace - like" bruise across her neck from pressing down so hard.
 Funny that none of the child - birth books mentioned this side effect or the use of these particular muscles.

 At this stage, Liz's assistant -- another nurse named Pam -- came in to help us.
 With the two of them plus Ger cheering me on, I began trying very hard, even though I had little sense of what I was accomplishing.
 When they would say, "Yes, yes," I would try even harder, straining until my lips trembled.
 What I felt rather than the urge to bear down was the urge to please them all; so, when I could register by their reaction that a push had not successfully moved the Baby, then I would try even harder the next time.
 They kept telling me that a little of the head was showing, but still I felt no different than before.
 In between the contractions, I felt an incredible longing to fall asleep.
 I could hear Ger and Liz conversing on a range of topics from high school sports to vacation spots in Ireland; it seemed odd to me that they could discuss such things, but I didn't mind -- as long as no one asked me to contribute my opinions!
 Some coffee was brought for Ger and some sterile hospital clothes for him to wear when it came time for delivery.